 Let’s start with a projection or estimate of future value planning.
 If you base your future retirement income solely on US (or foreign) stocks, the volatility factor must be included.
-How will your chosen stocks perform over a period of time and how easily can you they convert to a retirement account to fund your desired income level?
-S0 much about a stock’s performance can depend on outside influences such as the overall world economy, the valuation of the dollar, inflation or deflation and a third parties (analysis) view of your stock’s profit results.
-A group of top stock strategists can predict anything from a single digit loss to a double-digit gain.
+How will your chosen stocks perform over some time, and how easily can they convert to a retirement account to fund your desired income level?
+S0 much about a stock’s performance can depend on outside influences such as the overall world economy, the valuation of the dollar, inflation or deflation, and a third parties (analysis) view of your stock’s profit results.
+A group of top stock strategists can predict anything from a single-digit loss to a double-digit gain.

 - How do you plan for your future retirement income?